TheDeFiQuant/OBv1-Code-Analysis/README.md

-### Summary of OpenBook DEX
+### Openbook v1

-OpenBook, formerly known as Serum DEX, is a decentralized exchange built on Solana.
-It allows for fast, low-cost, and secure trading of digital assets.
-Below is a comprehensive summary of how OpenBook works, based on the various components and code files examined.
+Openbook is a decentralized and order book-based exchange built on Solana.
+It's a community fork of Serum, the first order book-based DEX on Solana.
+Serum was released in August 2020 and initially developed by former FTX and Alameda employees.
+In the aftermath of the FTX collapse and subsequent hack, Solana's DeFi community feared that the private keys and upgrade authority of Serum were compromised and decided to fork it.
+At the time of the fork, Serum was in version 4.
+The following code analysis looks at the core components and workflow of Openbook v1.

 ### Key Components